 I was born in a small industrial town in south India called Neyveli.
 After getting a B.Tech. in Mechanical Engineering from the Indian Institute of Technology, Madras, I came to the United States with a vague idea of combining engineering and biology.
 A degree (M.S.E.) in Bioengineering from the University of Washington, Seattle led to my interest in neuroscience.
 A Ph.D. in Physiology & Biophysics at the University of Washington followed, and postdoctoral work at the Salk Institute for Biological Studies, La Jolla, solidified my path in neuroscience research.
-I came to Harvard University as an Assistant Professor in 1999 and am now a Professor of Molecular & Cellular Biology (and a member of the Center for Brain Science).
+I came to Harvard University as an Assistant Professor in 1999, and am now a Professor of Molecular & Cellular Biology and the Director of the Center for Brain Science.
 I continue my daily fight to maintain a healthy balance between pursuing one area of research in depth and getting tempted by exciting new directions.
 A flattering profile of me can be found in the Harvard Gazette.
 You can also learn a bit more about me in this Q & A in Current Biology.